johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/web-app/server/README.md

-### Server folder
+## Server folder

-#### Why do we have a Server folder?
+### Why do we have a Server folder?
-#### This is how your web-app/app application in our case a NodeJS Loopback4 Typescript application will
-#### communicate and interact with thethe Blockchain network created Previously in Step X.
+##### This is how your web-app/app application in our case a NodeJS Loopback4 Typescript application will communicate and interact with thethe Blockchain network created previously

-## First setup a "wallet" in this folder to contain the private and public key pairs for the 2 users our application requires:
+###### The first step sets up an identity "wallet" in this folder to contain the private and public keys for the 2 users our application requires:

-1. the admininstrator called `admin`
+1. Firstly we create an admininstrator called `admin`
 ```shell
 node enrollAdmin.js
 ```

-1. the application user named `user1`
+1. Secondly we create the application user named `user1`
 ```shell
 node registerUser.js
 ```